mr-doc/mr-doc/README.md

 Finally, thank you.
 It means a lot to receive your contributions. :)

+### Notes:

+* Mr. Doc is a monolithic repo
+  * The parsers and compilers are located under `packages/`
+  * None of the packages have been published on npm...*yet*
+* Technically, a Typescript parser does exist
+  * It's using ESlint's typescript parser and the output does not seem correct.
+    * If you're a typescript AST guru, please [contribute](https://github.com/eslint/typescript-eslint-parser) to improve it!
+I would like to support TypeScript!
+* There other parsers I would like to support such as CoffeScript
+  * Please start a discussion about creating a parser for CoffeeScript if interested.

 ~~Mr. Doc is a total refactoring of [dox-foundation](https://github.com/punkave/dox-foundation/)  written in ES6, transformed to ES5 with [Babel](https://babeljs.io/), and is based on [dox](https://github.com/visionmedia/dox).
 He can automatically generate beautiful documentations and can further spice up your documentations using themes.~~

 ~~By default, Mr. Doc uses [mr-doc-theme-default](https://www.github.com/mr-doc/mr-doc-theme-default) which uses